Laksshay-Sehrawat/Laksshay-Sehrawat/README.md

-# Hi there, I'm Laksshay :)
+# Hi there, I'm Laksshay

-## I'm a Student | Developer | ML/AI
-- 💻 Pursuing B.Tech in CS (AI specialization)
-- 🤖 Worked on many Deep Learning/ML research and internship projects.
-- 👨🏻‍💻 Currently trying to master full stack web development
-- 🌱 Starting out with open-source development
-- ⚡️ Hobbies ~ music, outings, debating, podcasts.

 ## Connect with me -